Ancez/static-site-builder/README.md

 ```

 Generated sites use:
-- `static-site-builder` gem for compilation
+- ERB templates for HTML generation
-- ERB files for HTML generation
+- local build code in `lib/site_builder.rb` (no runtime dependency on this gem)

 ## What Gets Generated